-D - DoD Order Modification Identifier (Supplementary PIID)

-Two alphanumeric characters excluding I and O. 00 is not an acceptable value.
+D - DoD Order Modification Identifier (Supplementary PIID) Two alpha- numeric characters excluding I and O. 00 is not an acceptable value.
 (NOTE: Two character supplementary PIID modification numbers are only allowed to be issued to DoD orders issued through FY16.
 Modification to DoD orders issued after the transition to the new method of numbering orders under DoD contracts and agreements must be in the form shown in section C of this table.

-E - Non DoD Procurement Instrument Number

-4 to 50 Alphanumeric characters

-ELEMENTS NEEDED TO IDENTIFY A DEPARTMENT OF DEFENSE PROCUREMENT ACTION

-Procurement Instrument Action

-Only)

-Required as shown below to uniquely identify the action.

-Reference Procurement Instrument (Reference Use

-Procurement Instrument Identifier (PIID) (Contract Number) Modification Number Order Number or other non-DoD Instrument
+E - Non DoD Procurement Instrument Number 4 to 50 Alpha- numeric characters ELEMENTS NEEDED TO IDENTIFY A DEPARTMENT OF DEFENSE PROCUREMENT ACTION Procurement Instrument Action Type Required as shown below to uniquely identify the action.
+Reference Procurement Instrument (Reference Use Only) Procurement Instrument Identifier (PIID) (Contract Number) Modification Number Order Number BPA or Order under a Schedule or other non-DoD Instrument Ε A